Kathi writes about fossils and other earthly subjects, plus the natural fauna of Michigan, features in her community

 Milky quartz is the most common variety of crystalline quartz.
 The cloudiness of milky quartz comes from microscopic inclusions of fluids, gas, or both that have been encased in the crystal from the time the crystal first grew.
 The inclusions have spoiled the crystal for optical purposes and for the use in jewelry-making gemstones.
 But I still find them beautiful and feel excited when I stumble across one at the beach!

 The quartz veining in these samples certainly elicits curiosity.
 One can't help but marvel and wonder how.
 There are a few methods, but the simplest type of a quartz vein is caused by the filling of a crack in a rock.
 The crack might have formed during folding of rock in mountain-building processes, or by shattering during tectonic events, or by a decrease in pressure during the uplift of rock.
 Yet another way may be because a rock has cooled down and shrank.
 After the cracks are exposed, hot brines migrate through the cracks and crevices in the host rock, depositing various minerals which may or may not crystallize.

 Can you guess the various rock types of these heart stones based on the information I have already provided?

-Quartzite is a metamorphic rock composed almost entirely from sandstone.
+Quartzite is a metamorphic rock composed almost entirely of sandstone.
 The sandstone is altered by heat, immense pressure, and chemical activity.
 These conditions recrystallize the sand grains and the silica cement that bind them.
 The result is a network of interlocking quartz grains of incredible strength.
 Because it is so hard and dense, quartzite has not been quarried as extensively as other stones such as limestone, sandstone, and granite.

 Quartzite ranks high on the Mohs hardness scale as one of the most physically durable and chemically resistant rocks found on Earth.
 When mountain ranges are worn down by weather and erosion, less-resistant rocks are destroyed, but the quartzite remains.
 Quartzite is also a poor soil former.
 Unlike feldspars which break down to form clay minerals, the weathering debris of quartzite is quartz.